openlayers/openlayers.github.io/README.md

 ## Building the site for an arbitrary tag or branch

-To build the site for a specific branch, you need to have Grunt installed (`npm install -g grunt-cli`).
+To build the site for a specific branch, you need to set a "treeish" environment variable.

-The `grunt deploy` task takes the name of a "treeish" as an option.
 This can be a tag (e.g. `v3.4.5-beta.1`) or a qualified branch name (e.g. `origin/foo`).

-To build the site for a tag (or any commit really), provide a treeish option to the `deploy` task.
+To build the site for a tag (or any commit really), set a "treeish" variable when running the `deploy` task.
 E.g.

-    $ grunt deploy --treeish v3.4.5-beta.1
+    $ treeish=v3.4.5-beta.1 npm run deploy

 Note that if you want to deploy a branch on the `origin` remote, you should use `origin/<branch-name>` syntax to refer to it.
 E.g.

-    $ grunt deploy --treeish origin/master
+    $ treeish=origin/master npm run deploy

-This is the default task (deploying `origin/master`), so this is the same as running `grunt` with no options.
+This is the default "treeish" (deploying `origin/master`), so this is the same as running `npm run deploy` with no options.

 ## Serving the site during development